-By the end of the program, you’ll develop stronger HR programs, design engaging online initiatives, and enhance HR plan developments with a mastery of human resource analytics and technologies and complex HR skills.
+By the end of the program, you'll develop stronger human resources programs, design engaging online initiatives, and enhance HR plan developments with a mastery of human resource analytics, technologies, and complex HR skills.

 HR Management Courses

-The Master of Science in HR Analytics and Management degree is a 10-course, 30-credit program that can be completed online in just 20 months.
+The Master of Science in Human Resource Analytics and Management degree is a 10-course, 30-credit program that can be completed online in just 20 months.